Imelda Marcos: Foreign relations roles

 In 1972, Imelda Marcos initiated the first of many trips to the Soviet Union; it was dubbed as "cultural missions" but eventually led to the establishment of diplomatic relations between the Soviet Union and the Philippines.

 In 1975, after the assassination of King Faisal of Saudi Arabia, Marcos wanted to extend the official condolences.
 Women were not welcome in the Saudi court, but Imelda, through her connection to the surgeon who previously performed a heart surgery on the new king, managed to be the first woman guest to be honored.

 In 1978, she was also appointed as Ambassador Plenipotentiary and Extraordinary, allowing her to tour the United States, the Soviet Union, Yugoslavia, and Cuba.
-Throughout her travels, she became friends with Richard Nixon, Muammar Gaddafi, Saddam Hussein, Fidel Castro, and Joseph Tito.
+Throughout her travels, she became friends with Richard Nixon, Muammar Gaddafi, Saddam Hussein, Fidel Castro, and Josip Broz Tito.
 She traveled to Iraq to secure oil and to Libya for a peace treaty with the Moro National Liberation Front.

+As First Lady, she frequently represented the Philippines abroad, describing her efforts as part of a broader mission to present the nation’s resilience and the strength of its people on the world stage.

 Governor of Metro Manila

-In 1975, Ferdinand Marcos issued Presidential Decree 824, establishing the Metro Manila Commission (MMC), the central government of Metro Manila, and named Imelda to head it, making her Governor of Metro Manila from that point until the Marcoses were deposed in 1986.
+In 1975, Ferdinand Marcos issued Presidential Decree 824, establishing the Metro Manila Commission (MMC), the central government of Metro Manila.
+He named Imelda to head it, making her Governor of Metro Manila from that point until the Marcoses were deposed in 1986.
+From February 17 to June 12, 1978, Imelda took a leave of absence from the governorship to campaign for a seat in the Interim Batasang Pambansa, with Ferdinand Marcos serving as acting governor during that period.

+Chairperson of the National Commission on the Role of the Filipino Women (NCRFW)

+When the Philippine President enacted Presidential Decree No. 633 or the law that established the National Commission on the Role of Filipino Women (NCRFW) on January 7, 1975, Imelda Marcos was appointed as the first Chairperson.

 Minister of Human Settlements

-Ferdinand Marcos appointed Imelda to the position of Minister of Human Settlements in 1976—a post which she held until the EDSA Revolution of February 1986, and which allowed her to construct the Cultural Center of the Philippines, the Philippine Heart Center, the Lung Center of the Philippines, the Philippine International Convention Center, the Coconut Palace, the Manila Film Center, and the Calauit Safari Park.
+Ferdinand Marcos appointed Imelda to the position of Minister of Human Settlements in 1978—a post which she held until the EDSA Revolution of February 1986, and which allowed her to construct the Cultural Center of the Philippines, the Philippine Heart Center, the Lung Center of the Philippines, the Philippine International Convention Center, the Coconut Palace, the Manila Film Center, and the Calauit Safari Park.

-Batasan Pambansa
+Batasang Pambansa

-In 1978, the administration Kilusang Bagong Lipunan party fielded Imelda as a candidate in the Philippine parliamentary elections of 1978.
+In 1978, Kilusang Bagong Lipunan party fielded Imelda as a candidate in the Philippine parliamentary elections of 1978.
 Because most of the opposition candidates were either in jail or had limited mobility as a result of Martial Law, Imelda Marcos easily won a seat as a member of the Interim Batasang Pambansa (National Congress) representing Region IV (Metro Manila).